Pentagon says China balloon has ‘changed course’ as it moves east over US airspace

-Pentagon says China balloon has ability to maneuver and has ‘changed course’ as it moves east over US
+Pentagon says China balloon has ability to maneuver and ‘changed course’ as it moves east over US

-Pentagon officials say the balloon is a surveillance craft, while Chinese officials claim civilian ‘airship’
+Pentagon officials say the balloon is a surveillance craft, while Chinese officials claim it’s a civilian “airship”

 A Chinese surveillance balloon has “changed course” and will remain over United States airspace for the next few days, the Pentagon said on Friday.